QiuYukang/5G-LENA/README.md

 ## Upgrading 5G-LENA

-We assume that your work lives in a separate branch, and that the 'master' and 'nr-v2x-dev' and release branches of the NR repository is left untouched as the first time you downloaded it.
+We assume that your work lives in a separate branch, and that the 'master' and 'nr-v2x-dev' and release branches of the NR repository are left untouched as the first time you downloaded it.
 If it is not the case, then please move all your work in a separate branch.